Graduate School of Biomedical Sciences Policies and Procedures

 Students under the co-governance of professional schools (Pharmacy, Nursing, Medical, Dental, Health Professions etc.) may be subject to additional conduct review under the policies and procedures for those schools or their professional licensing boards.

-Any disciplinary action/sanction(s) recommended by the Academic Integrity Committee shall be in accordance with applicable GSBS and UT Health San Antonio policies.
+Any disciplinary action/sanction(s) recommended by the Academic Integrity Sub-committee shall be in accordance with applicable GSBS and UT Health San Antonio policies.
 If recommended, the student may be offered the opportunity to remediate the portion of the examination, assignment, module, course, or clinical rotation where the academic misconduct was confirmed and/or to complete an online plagiarism training course.
-Any recommended disciplinary actions/sanctions are required to be completed within the strict timeline as outlined in the decision letter from the Academic Integrity Committee.
+Any recommended disciplinary actions/sanctions are required to be completed within the strict timeline as outlined in the decision letter from the Academic Integrity Sub-committee.

 Professional Conduct